 There have probably been times when you’ve been asked to take some training at work.
 For example, if you’ve just been hired at a new job, new systems have recently been introduced at your existing job, or perhaps there have been adjustments to industry standards.
-Whatever the reason, training can be time-consuming and sometimes tedious.
-Is it always the employer’s responsibility to pay for training, or can you be asked to take training without pay?
+Whatever the reason, training can be time-consuming and sometimes tedious, but can your employer ask you to take training without pay?
 The short answer is no.

 Once you are officially an employee, you cannot be forced to take training without pay.
-If you require training in order to do your job, it’s your employer’s responsibility to pay you at least minimum wage (plus overtime, if applicable) for your training time.
-This includes everything from job shadowing on your first day to learning how to operate a new piece of machinery in your fifth year.
+If you require training to do your job, it’s your employer’s responsibility to pay you at least minimum wage (plus overtime, if applicable) for your training time.
+This includes everything from job shadowing on your first day to learning new skills that allow you to perform your job.

 - As a condition of hire, you agree to obtain additional training on your own time at your own expense